 If you’re planning a renovation or new build and want help achieving a layout that works as beautifully as it looks, our experienced team can guide you through the process.

-As a Brisbane architect with decades of experience, Dion Seminara and his team have transformed challenges into architectural opportunities.
+As a Brisbane architect with decades of experience, Dion Seminara and his team have transformed challenges into opportunities for architectural innovation.
 At dion seminara architecture, we specialise in creating homes tailored to the individual.
 Explore more projects or book a SHAPE Design Consultation to discover what’s possible for you.

 We would love to guide you through your journey.
 Contact us today!